 - Download calculation results as a CSV file for further use

 Mepsy calculates product energy use according to a “bottom-up” accounting approach which factors in the number of appliances in use in a country, the energy performance of representative products, the climate-intensity of the local power grid, and other variables to analyze the electricity use, carbon dioxide emissions, and consumer energy costs associated with a given policy scenario.

-The tool supports policy analysis for space heating equipment, air conditioners, refrigerators, fans, motors, televisions, and lighting.
-Coming soon: residential water heaters, distribution transformers, and refrigerated display cases.
+The tool supports policy analysis for space heating equipment, air conditioners, refrigerators, fans, motors, televisions, lighting, and residential water heaters.
+Coming soon: commercial refrigeration, distribution transformers, and refrigerated display cases.

 Explore global and national policy scenarios